Asemonea stella: Description

 The female is between 3.1 and 3.64 mm long.
 It has a carapace that is between 1.28 and 1.46 mm and between 0.85 and 1.1 mm wide.
-It is pear-shaped and light green with two parallel black lines.
-It has an eye field with four rows of eyes, as is typical for Lyssomaninae spiders, mounted on tubercles and surrounded by black rings.
-The middle eyes are relatively large.
-Its mouthparts and sternum are pale.
-It has chelicerae with three or five very small teeth at the front and four or seven to the back.
-The abdomen has a similar star-shaped pattern to the male, but black on a whitish background, and a light underside.
-It is typically 2.0 mm long and 1.2 mm wide; The spinnerets are white, The legs are long and thin, light with black spots and numerous long pale spines.
-The last pair of legs are the longest.
-The epigyne has small depression to the rear.
-The seminal ducts are initially narrow, leading to spherical spermathecae.
+Its carapace is pear-shaped and light green with two parallel black lines and an eye field with four rows of eyes.
+As is typical for Lyssomaninae spiders, these are mounted on tubercles and surrounded by black rings; its middle eyes are relatively large.
+Its clypeus is whitish and rather high.
+Its sternum is pale, as are its mouthparts.
+Its number of teeth vary between specimens, with one found in Tanzania having chelicerae with two teeth at the front and four very small teeth to the back, one found in South Africa having five very small teeth at the front and four at the back and one found in Australia having three teeth at the front and seven at the back.

+Its abdomen has a less clear pattern to the male, with a few black marks visible on its upper side on a whitish background and a light underside.
+It is typically 2.0 mm long and 1.2 mm wide.
+Its spinnerets are white.
+Its legs are long and thin, light with black spots and numerous long pale spines; the last pair of legs are the longest.
+Its epigyne, the external visible part of its copulatory organs, has small depression to the rear.
+It has seminal ducts that are initially narrow, leading to spherical spermathecae.
 The spider has evident accessory glands.
-As with the male, distinguishing the species from others in the genus relies on comparing the copulatory organs.
-The presence of a shallow depression in the middle of epigyne and the small chambers at the start of the seminal duct are distinctive for Asemonea stella.
+Unlike the male, distinguishing the species from others in the genus relies on comparing the copulatory organs.
+The presence of a shallow depression in the middle of epigyne and the small chambers at the start of the seminal ducts are distinctive for Asemonea stella.

 Behaviour

 Despite being termed jumping spiders, Asemonea spiders rarely jump.
 Instead, they generally walk and run.
 They spin sheet webs on the underside of leaves, where they also lay their eggs.
-Although predominantly a diurnal hunter, the spider is also likely to eat nectar if it is available.
-It uses visual displays during courtship and transmits vibratory signals through silk to communicate to other spiders.
+Predominantly diurnal hunters, the spiders feed mainly on insects.
+Although they will occasionally walk towards prey, they mainly lunged or leapt at prey, a leap often occurring 1 to 2 m away, a lunge usually closer.
+They use visual displays during courtship and transmit vibratory signals through silk to communicate to other spiders.